 - They are an excellent source of iron, which is great for anemia prevention

 - They are rich in omega-3 fatty acids, which promote good cardiovascular health

 - They are low in calories, which is great for weight loss

 There you have it – the difference between oysters, mussels vs clams.
 Here’s a word of caution, though.
 Ensure that you don’t have any pre-existing shellfish allergies before indulging in these delicious mollusks.
 These are more common than you might think and can be life-threatening.

 If you’re worried about their mercury content, you should generally steer clear of these shellfish, especially if you’re pregnant.
 Other than that, consider making them a regular part of your seafood diet.

-In the meantime, if you’re craving Japanese cuisine, check out our review of the 10 best sushi making kits of 2021.
+In the meantime, if you’re craving Japanese cuisine, check out our review of the 10 best sushi making kits.